Tutorial: Qt Framework (RVL)¶

 Rapise includes support for testing applications written using the Qt Framework and QWidget controls.

-To ensure that Rapise can access the UI elements and properties in the Qt application being tested, MSAA (Microsoft Active Accessibility) support for your Qt application must be enabled.
-This provides additional information on Qt UI elements to automation software like Rapise and can be accomplished by shipping and loading the "Accessible Plug-in" included in the Qt SDK (Software Development Kit) with the Qt application under test (see below).
+To ensure Rapise can access UI elements and properties in your Qt application, MSAA (Microsoft Active Accessibility) support must be enabled.
+This provides additional information on Qt UI elements to automation software like Rapise and can be accomplished by distributing and loading the "Accessible Plug-in" (included in the Qt SDK) with the Qt application under test.

-This tutorial illustrates the ability of Rapise to test such Qt applications using a sample application that already has the MSAA support added.
+This tutorial illustrates Rapise's ability to test such Qt applications using a sample application that already includes MSAA support.

-This version of the tutorial uses the Rapise Visual Language (RVL) scriptless mode.
-If you're interested in the JavaScript version, we have a separate tutorial.
+This tutorial uses the Rapise Visual Language (RVL) (scriptless) mode.
+If you're interested in the JavaScript version, see our separate tutorial.

 Testing the Sample Qt Application¶